The Maggie: Production

 The Maggie was played by two J.J.
 Hay boats in the film, the Boer and the Inca.
-Much of the film was shot on location at Islay.
+Much of the film was shot on location at Crinan and Islay.
 The film uses real place names as far as the Crinan Canal, then switches to fictional placenames once they get through it (apart from Oban, Applecross and Portree).
-The film's working title was "Highland Fling", during filming in the summer of 1953, but was changed to The Maggie before its release in early 1954.
+The film's working title was "Highland Fling" and The Puffers, during filming in the summer of 1953, but was changed to The Maggie before its release in early 1954.